Breast Implant Removal

 - Removal of your breast implants

-- Tightening and remodelling your breast tissue
+- Tightening and remodelling of your own breast tissue

 Auto-augmentation is ideal if you: